BernieWhite/DevOpsKitDsc/docs/feature-details.md

 ### Packaging modules for Azure Automation Service

-When PowerShell modules containing DSC resources are deployed to Azure Automation Service, each module must be ziped and named before the pull server can correctly process them.
+When PowerShell modules containing DSC resources are deployed to Azure Automation Service, each module must be zipped and named before the pull server can correctly process them.

 DOKD will download and package any dependency modules defined in the workspace.